Checking your driving licence record online is easier than you thought.

 What other information can insurers get hold of?

-Apart from MyLicence data, car insurance companies may cross check your details with other databases:
+Apart from MyLicence data, car insurance companies may cross check your details with other motor insurance databases:

 Claims Underwriting Exchange (CUE) – A centralised database which records all motoring claims.
 Its aim is to prevent fraud, cross-check claim histories and keep premiums down.